AdamLauz/experience/README.md

 **Senior ML Engineer @ Project M** (Dec 2024 - Present)
 - Deployment of an ML pipeline on AWS cloud.
 - Responsible for building the AWS infrastructure using infrastructure-as-code.
-- Built the project's infrastructure including PostgreSQL DB, mlflow service for model versioning and batch processing jobs using ECS serverless tasks.
+- Built the project's infrastructure including PostgreSQL DB, MLflow service for model versioning and batch processing jobs using ECS serverless tasks.

 **ML Algorithms Engineer @ Outbrain** (Jan 2022 - Dec 2024)
 - Optimization of Click Through Rate, Conversion Rate and Viewability.